Elusive Password

 by FernFlower

-public final class FernFlower {
+final class FernFlower {

 private void definePackage(StringBuffer buffer) {